paradigmadigital/ansible-openstack-vcenter/README.md

   </devices>
 </domain>
 ```
-* Install bridge-utils git and ansible
+* Install bridge-utils, git and ansible
 * Configure vcenter virtual machine network as follows and reboot:
 ```
 # This file describes the network interfaces available on your system